 - We spoke with Robert MacKay, chair of the Scientific Advisory Board, about the changes and challenges that the CRM has experienced in recent years.

-The Scientific Advisory Board (SAB) of the CRM held its annual meeting from July 8th to 10th.
-This body is crucial for advising on the strategic direction and shaping the scientific program of the centre.
-The SAB comprises distinguished scientists from prestigious institutions worldwide, including Professor Nicolas Brunel from Duke University, Professor Helen Byrne from Oxford University, Professor Albert Cohen from Université Pierre et Marie Curie, Professor Kathryn Hess from École Polytechnique Fédérale de Lausanne, Professor Ari Laptev from Imperial College London, Professor Gábor Lugosi from Universitat Pompeu Fabra, Professor Alessandra Micheletti from Università degli Studi di Milano, Professor Carmen Miguel from Universitat de Barcelona, Professor Peregrina Quintela from Universidad de Santiago de Compostela, Professor Mikhail Sodin from Tel Aviv University, and Professor Katrin Wendland from Trinity College Dublin.
+The Scientific Advisory Board (SAB) of the Centre de Recerca Matemàtica (CRM) held its annual meeting from July 8 to 10.
+As a key body in guiding the centre’s strategic direction and shaping its scientific programme, the SAB plays a crucial role in the CRM’s development.
+The board comprises distinguished scientists from prestigious institutions worldwide, including Professor Nicolas Brunel from Duke University, Professor Helen Byrne from Oxford University, Professor Albert Cohen from Université Pierre et Marie Curie, Professor Kathryn Hess from École Polytechnique Fédérale de Lausanne, Professor Ari Laptev from Imperial College London, Professor Gábor Lugosi from Universitat Pompeu Fabra, Professor Alessandra Micheletti from Università degli Studi di Milano, Professor Carmen Miguel from Universitat de Barcelona, Professor Peregrina Quintela from Universidad de Santiago de Compostela, Professor Mikhail Sodin from Tel Aviv University, and Professor Katrin Wendland from Trinity College Dublin.

 This year’s meeting was particularly significant as it coincided with CRM’s 40th anniversary.
 Established in 1984, CRM has grown into a leading institution for mathematical research in Spain and beyond.
 Speaking with Professor Robert MacKay, Chair of the Scientific Advisory Board (SAB) for the past four years and a faculty member at the University of Warwick, he emphasized the board’s role in shaping CRM’s strategic direction.